 Due to volatile market conditions resulting from the recent global economic downturn, we renegotiated our long-term silicon wafer sales contracts with our customers.
 For example, in the first half of 2009, some of our silicon wafer customers asked us to postpone shipment dates specified in their long-term contracts with us.
 Moreover, at customers' requests, a number of our long-term silicon wafer sales contracts were renegotiated to reduce selling prices or change fixed prices to variable prices to reflect market price trends.
 In addition, some of our silicon wafer customers have changed the type of products purchased in order to adjust to their customers' needs.
 See "Risk Factor - Risks Related to Our Business and Our Industry - As polysilicon supply increases, the corresponding increase in the global supply of the downstream solar power products including our products may cause substantial downward pressure on the prices of our products and reduce our revenues and earnings." and "Risk Factor - Risks Related to Our Business and Our Industry - We may be adversely affected by volatile market and industry trends, in particular, the demand for our solar power products may decline, which may reduce our revenues and earnings."
 Because we may allow our customers flexibility in relation to the volume, timing and pricing of their orders under the long-term sales contracts on a case-by-case basis, the volumes actually purchased by such customers under these contracts in any given period and the timing and amount of revenues we recognize in such period may not correspond to the terms of these contracts.
-See "Risk Factors - Risks Related to Our Business and Our Industry and amount of nevenues we recognize in such period may not correspond to the terms of these contracts.
-See "Risk Factors - Risks Related to Our Business and Our Industry - Notwithstanding our continuing efforts to further diversify our customer base, we derive, and expect to continue to derive, a significant portion of our revenues from a limited number of these customers would significantly reduce our revenues and harm our results of operations."
+See "Risk Factors - Risks Related to Our Business and Our Industry - Notwithstanding our continuing efforts to further diversify our customer base, we derive, and expect to continue to derive, a significant portion of our revenues from a limited number of customers.
+As a result, the loss of, or a significant reduction in orders from, any of these customers would significantly reduce our revenues and harm our results of operations."
 We plan to enter into additional half-year to one-year sales contracts with fixed sales volumes and flexible price terms to cover a portion of our silicon wafer production.
 We also expect to retain some flexibility to respond to market changes and price fluctuations by selling a portion of our silicon wafers in the spot market.
 Our spot market sales generally provide for agreed volume at the prevailing spot price.
 We generally require our silicon wafer customers to make full payment within a specified period after delivery and the length of such period is negotiated on a case by case basis.